MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-online.md

 > [!NOTE]
 > For more information about the Global and Exchange admin roles, see [Commonly used Microsoft 365 admin center roles](microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide#commonly-used-microsoft-365-admin-center-roles)

 - **Delegated Mailbox Approver**: Dynamics 365 security role which can be assigned by a Global admin or Exchange admin.
 A user with this role can approve mailboxes without being a Global or Exchange admin.
-This role can currently only be assigned to individual users.
-Assigning this role to a team is not currently supported.
+For additional details, refer to the section above titled **Delegate mailbox approval**.

 > [!NOTE]
 > This permissions model is being gradually rolled out and will be available as soon as it's deployed to your region.
 Check the version number provided in the following table for when the change will be provided.